WHAT IS PRIVATE MORTGAGE INSURANCE?

 - We offer multiple MI premium plans to meet your individual needs.
 FHA only offers one MI premium plan.

-- We offer MI for loans as low as 0% down.
+- We offer MI under this program for loans as low as 0% down.
 FHA’s minimum down payment is 3.5%.

 - Our MI can be canceled when your equity reaches 20%.
 MI on most FHA loans can never be canceled.